theogpt/theogpt.github.io/lives-of-alcyone/index.md

 "He is but a spectre indeed; I cannot touch him; alas, he must be dead!"

-With all the strength he impressed upon her the reply:"Not dead, but living!
+With all the strength he impressed upon her the reply: "Not dead, but living!
 Within a year I shall come to claim you."

 And she heard and understood, and eagerly repeated his words to her mother.
 Then he turned the current of his will upon the mother, and for a moment she saw him too; then the strain told upon him, and he vanished from their sight.
 But he was still able to watch long enough to see them fall into each other' s arms, weeping tears of joy, and to hear them speak of his noble appearance, and say that he had more than fulfilled the promise of his boyhood.
 Then he returned to his body, woke up in great excitement and high resolve, and as soon as it was light went to his father and mother and told them what he had seen and heard.
 They agreed with him that his destiny was manifest, and that the will of the Sun-God had clearly declared itself in this matter.
 Indeed, his father publicly related the circumstances at one of the great religious gatherings as a gracious indication of the interest of the Deity in his worshippers, and he sent his son upon his long journey with an equipment worthy of his rank.